 How could AI and machine learning be applied in academic publishing?
 Two areas that stand out are content curation and interpretation.

 In the realm of content curation, AI and machine learning have the potential to change how publishers and aggregators organize content and deliver it to readers.
 New machine-learning applications are making it possible to automatically create groupings of related content and even make smart recommendations to readers based on what they’ve read before.
 Moving to content interpretation, AI and machine-learning presents opportunities for scholars and publishers to more quickly and easily understand and make connections between research.
 For example, AI could be used to help find relevant peer reviewers for manuscripts by identifying scholars working in similar research areas and recommending them.
 Tech startup UNSILO is piloting AI tools in all of the aforementioned areas.
 Another AI startup helping scholars and publishers make connections between research is Scite.ai, which analyzes article citations to see if they are supporting or contradictory.
-At Scholastica, we’ve also begun experimenting with machine-learning to improve the value and efficiency of our typesetting service.
+At Scholastica, we’ve also begun experimenting with machine-learning to improve the value and efficiency of our production service.

 How significant of a role AI and machine learning will play in the future of scholarly publishing is yet to be determined.
 As the Scholarly Kitchen article, “Ask The Chefs: AI and Scholarly Communications,” points out, there are many questions to be answered, such as the foundational data needs for AI to work effectively at scale.
 Jasmine Wallace, Peer Review Manager at the American Society for Microbiology, noted: “we’ll have to provide enhanced metadata to maximize the effectiveness of AI.”
 Other commenters debated the strengths and limitations of present and potential AI applications.